fmsouza/atlas/doc/examples/restful.md

 Creating a RESTful service
 ==========================

-Marvie turns creating a webservice so simple that you almost won't have to write code.
+Atlas turns creating a webservice so simple that you almost won't have to write any code.

 Firstly, you have to load the ```RESTful``` class in your application by loading it's ```namespace``` in the file's import section and instantiate the class to call the service.